• Skip to primary navigation

 If it’s not level, then you’ll have to adjust the height of the dowels.
 One might have been cut taller than the others.
 If one is too short though, don’t cut the others shorter, just cut a new, longer dowel for that spot.

-Ok, once you’ve checked that it’s level, now it’s time to add your next tier.
+Ok, once you’ve checked that it’s level, now it’s time to add the next tier.

 One thing I forgot to mention in the video that is really important is that if you have more than two tiers, go ahead and add the dowels to all the tiers (not the top one of course) before you stack them.

-I mean, don’t stack a tier, then add dowels to that one and then stack the next one.
-Add the dowels into each tier while each is sitting directly on the table and not already stacked.
+Don’t stack a tier, then add dowels to that one, and then stack the next one.
+Add the dowels into each tier while each it’s sitting directly on the table and not already stacked.
 I hope that makes sense.

 Now, I like to stack my cakes with the dowels pushed all the way into the cake, but I wanted to show you an alternate way that some people like to use.